GabeStah/Airbrake.io/Exceptions/Ruby/Fatal/text.md

-# Ruby Exception Handling: FatalError
+# Ruby Exception Handling: Fatal Error

 Today we finally come to the end of the journey through our [__Ruby Exception Handling__](https://airbrake.io/blog/ruby-exception-handling/ruby-exception-classes) series.
-The last, and perhaps most critical, error left to discuss is the `FatalError`, which indicates a severe crash in a Ruby application -- something so dramatic that the process couldn't recover from it through normal means.
+The last, and perhaps most critical, error left to discuss is the `Fatal Error`, which indicates a severe crash in a Ruby application -- something so dramatic that the process couldn't recover from it through normal means.

 There's no time to waste, so let's get on with our last article detailing the plethora of possible Ruby exceptions.
-In this piece we'll explore the `FatalError` in more detail, looking at where it fits within the Ruby `Exception` class hierarchy, as well as showing a few code examples illustrating how these painful errors might occur.
+In this piece we'll explore the `Fatal Error` in more detail, looking at where it fits within the Ruby `Exception` class hierarchy, as well as showing a few code examples illustrating how these painful errors might occur.
 Let's get to it!

 ## The Technical Rundown

 - All Ruby exceptions are descendants of the [`Exception`](https://airbrake.io/blog/ruby-exception-handling/ruby-exception-classes) class, or a subclass therein.
-- `FatalError` is the direct descendant of the [`Exception`](https://airbrake.io/blog/ruby-exception-handling/ruby-exception-classes) class.
+- `Fatal Error` is the direct descendant of the [`Exception`](https://airbrake.io/blog/ruby-exception-handling/ruby-exception-classes) class.

 ## When Should You Use It?

-`FatalErrors` are a beast.
-Generally speaking, when a `FatalError` occurs it means the application has failed so horrendously that Ruby is unable to recover from the problem.
+`Fatal Errors` are a beast.
+Generally speaking, when a `Fatal Error` occurs it means the application has failed so horrendously that Ruby is unable to recover from the problem.
 This can occur for a variety of reasons but some typical cases might be process issues, memory problems, IO failures, and so forth.
-However, Ruby already has built-in errors specifically designed for such failures, so when one of those existing error types isn't raised it's usually because the application broke unexpectedly and the a `FatalError` occurs.
+However, Ruby already has built-in errors specifically designed for such failures, so when one of those existing error types isn't raised it's usually because the application broke unexpectedly and the a `Fatal Error` occurs.

-Consequently, it should come as no surprise that `FatalErrors` effectively _cannot be `rescued` or recovered from_.
-When a `FatalError` occurs the Ruby application is generally going to be shutting down/killing the process.
+Consequently, it should come as no surprise that `Fatal Errors` effectively _cannot be `rescued` or recovered from_.
+When a `Fatal Error` occurs the Ruby application is generally going to be shutting down/killing the process.

-That said, we can still _play_ with `FatalErrors` a bit, since the underlying object that Ruby uses is still just that: an object.
+That said, we can still _play_ with `Fatal Errors` a bit, since the underlying object that Ruby uses is still just that: an object.

 First we'll start with the full code sample below, after which we'll go over it in more detail.